Games-by-Mason/ZCS/README.md

 assert(fireball.get(es, Sprite) == null);
 ```

+This is achieved through a 32 bit generation counter on each entity slot.
+Slots are retired when their generations are saturated to prevent false negatives.

+See [SlotMap](https://github.com/Games-by-Mason/SlotMap) for more info.

 ## Archetype Based Iteration

-Games often feature cross cutting concerns.
-Archetype based iteration allows you to conveniently and efficiently process entities with a given set of components:
+Game systems are often intertwined with one another.
+Archetype based iteration allows you to conveniently and efficiently query for entities with a given set of components:

 ```zig
 var iter = es.iterator(struct {